mozilla/platform-status/features/vibration.md

 ie_ref: Vibration API
 ---

-Access to vibration hardware, allowing physical feedback to the user by causing the device to shake.
+Provides access to vibration hardware, allowing physical feedback to the user by causing the device to shake.